Tenura2001/Analog-IC-Design-/README.md

 • Analog circuit design has changed as devices get smaller and voltages get lower.  <br>
 • Analog and digital circuits are now made on the same chip.  <br>
 • This creates new design challenges.  <br>
-• Good analog designers need:
+• Good analog designers need: <br>
    &nbsp;&nbsp;&nbsp;  ◦ **Engineer’s skills**: to understand the whole circuit quickly <br>
    &nbsp;&nbsp;&nbsp;  ◦ **Mathematician’s skills**: to analyze subtle effects with math <br>
    &nbsp;&nbsp;&nbsp;  ◦ **Artist’s skills**: to invent new circuit designs  <br>